-Also the detailed Project budget has to be submitted predicting all project expenses during implementation phase of 6 to 10 months, including both the award contribution as well as the Applicant's matching funds.
+The Project budget has to be submitted predicting all project expenses during implementation phase of 6 to 10 months, including both the award contribution as well as the Applicant's matching funds.

-The Project Plan in Full Application should encompass following:
+The Application form should encompass the following:

-- Clear evidence of so far achieved initial results or insights to be considered as collaborative innovative foundation for the Project. - Justification of the commercial potential of the proposed innovation, as detailed as possible. - Justification that there is an existing market for the proposed collaborative innovation and that the strategy for the commercial exploitation of the innovation is compliant with the actual market sector, - Realistic plan of the Project activities so they can be implemented considering technological, financial, time and market constraints, possibilities and opportunities. - Assurance that the project includes all activities necessary for the innovation to be ready for commercial activities on potential markets or to be scaled up. - Evidence that the team has relevant experience in the industry sector and necessary knowledge and skills to implement the planned activities in the development of the innovative product/process/service and successful preparation for commercialization or scale-up. - Assessment of internal gaps in terms of resources, skills and knowledge needed to ensure full implementation of the project and its sustainability.
+- Clear evidence of so far achieved initial results or insights to be considered as collaborative innovative foundation for the Project. - Justification of the potential of the proposed innovation, as detailed as possible. - Justification that there is an existing market for the proposed collaborative innovation and that the strategy for the exploitation of the innovation is compliant with the actual market sector, - Realistic plan of the Project activities so they can be implemented considering technological, financial, time and market constraints, possibilities, and opportunities. - Assurance that the project includes all activities necessary for the innovation to be ready for commercial activities on potential markets or to be scaled up. - Evidence that the team has relevant experience in the industry sector and necessary knowledge and skills to implement the planned activities in the development of the innovative product/process/service and successful preparation for commercialization or scale-up. - Assessment of internal gaps in terms of resources, skills and knowledge needed to ensure full implementation of the project and its sustainability.